PTW-TUDa/eta_utility/docs/guide/faq.rst

 .. _packages_error:

-I want to start eta- utility, but in some external packages there were changes
+I want to start *eta_utility*, but in some external packages there were changes
 ----------------------------------------------------------------------------------
-If you want to use eta- utility, but you get errors in some Python packages, because there were changes in the source \
+If you want to use *eta_utility*, but you get errors in some Python packages, because there were changes in the source \
-code, update eta-utility with the following command:
+code, update *eta_utility* with the following command (add extra requirements like `eta_x` as needed):

 .. code-block:: console

-    $> pip install --upgrade --upgrade-strategy=only-if-needed -e .[develop]
+    $> pip install --upgrade --upgrade-strategy=only-if-needed eta_utility

 I want to start a julia experiment, but the following error occurs:
 -------------------------------------------------------------------